 You can also save documents like warranties and receipts, filed under each appliance.

-Pros: Centriq does one thing and does it well; if you diligently inputted your appliance data once, you shouldn’t have to bellyache about finding anything you need later… when something invariably goes wrong.
+Pros: Centriq does one thing and does it well; if you diligently input your appliance data once, you shouldn’t have to bellyache about finding anything you need later… when something invariably goes wrong.

 Cons: Some users complain about bugs, as well as opportunities to improve the user experience as this app evolves.

-Best for painting projects: Color Capture by Benjamin Moore
+Best for painting projects: Color Portfolio by Benjamin Moore

 When you buy a new home, you might be thrilled to complete your vision with a fresh coat of paint.
 But then all those exciting initial ideas give way to overwhelm and confusion when the color swatches start to blur and play mind games.